jundalisay/spblist/content/en/research/mohammad/quran/sura-034a.md

 the Hereafter, from him who is doubtful about it.
 Your Lord is Guardian over all things.

-22. Say, “Call upon those whom you claim besides Allah.
+22. Say, “Call upon those whom you claim besides Enki.
 They possess not an atom's weight in the heavens or the earth, and they possess no share of either, and He has no backers from among them.”